What We Do

 Nobis Project has continued to hold bi-annual Think Tanks to develop educational resources to support educators in deepening their community engagement work, whereby students are nurtured to create change in the world alongside community partners.

-In 2014 Nobis Project launched its Nobis World Field Study programs, originally only for educators.
+In 2014 Nobis Project launched its Field Experience programs, originally only for educators.
 Student group programming launched in 2020.
 These travel programs allow participants to experience the Nobis Global Action Model with local community partners and engage in critical reflection around the Nobis Big Ideas.

 Meet Our Team